-Revenue and net win figures for 2006/07 and 2007/08 are actual; 2008/09 are forecast and 2009/10 through 2011/12 are targets.
+Revenue and net win figures for 2006/07 through 20008/09 are actual, 2009/10 are approved budget and 2010/11 through 2011/12 are targets eGaming

-eGaming

 Creating a successful egaming business is a strategic priority for BCLC.
 Steady growth continues in this channel, which provides players in BC the convenience and security of purchasing at PlayNow.com, our egaming site.
 Compared with other gaming jurisdictions that offer internet gaming, particularly in Europe, BCLC's product line is more limited.